Delta Air Lines SkyMiles Frequent Flyer / Loyalty Program

 Status Levels.
 Delta has four elite (called Medallion) status levels: Silver, Gold, Platinum, and Diamond.

 Earning Status.
-Delta Air Lines allows SkyMiles members to earn elite status based on miles or segments flown as follows:
+Delta Air Lines allows SkyMiles members to earn elite status based on miles or segments flown and dollars spent (beginning in 2014) as follows:

 You can also earn Medallion Qualifying Miles (MQMs) by reaching various purchase thresholds with the Platinum Delta SkyMiles American Express Card and the Delta Reserve American Express.
 In fact, with both of these cards you can earn Silver status without even stepping on a plane.